raghavatla-art/LEDchaser/README.md

 # LEDchaser
-This is my first PCB design and it is a LED chaser that uses THT transistors and a 555 timer IC.
+This is my first PCB design and it is a ring oscillator LED chaser that uses THT transistors.
 This is also my first project for Hack Club after hearing about it from my friends.
 I had to learn basic electronic components and it was quite fun.
 ## Visuals
 3D Render
 <img width="818" height="420" alt="Screenshot 2026-09-05 142847" src="https://github.com/user-attachments/assets/79f3aac8-6b94-4cc2-99f4-0199c6e536ad" />